top of page

 boundary

-District Boundary
+Boundary

-District Authority
+Authority

-The FRPR District has the authority to levy taxes, through ballot measures, to fund and support rail programs, including establishing station area improvement districts.
+The District has the authority to levy taxes, through ballot measures, to fund and support rail programs, including establishing station area improvement districts.

-District Governance
+Governance

-The FRPR District is governed by a Board of Directors with 17 voting and 7 non-voting members.
-Coordination with CDOT, RTD, freight railroads, regional planning organizations, and local communities is crucial to the FRPR District’s success.
+The District is governed by a Board of Directors with 17 voting and 7 non-voting members.
+Coordination with CDOT, RTD, freight railroads, regional planning organizations, and local communities is crucial to the District’s success.

 Board of Directors